How to Apply?

 - the student does not attend a work experience component and the institution does not provide all of the hours of instruction of the work experience component within 30 days of the contract end date.

-- If a student does not attend any of the first 30% of the hours of instruction to be provided during the contract term, the institution may retain up to 50% of the tuition paid under the student enrolment contract.
+- If a student does not attend any of the first 30% of the hours of instruction to be provided during the contract term, New Image College may retain up to 50% of the tuition paid under the student enrolment contract unless the program is provided solely through distance education.

-- If the institution receives a notice of withdrawal from a student:
+- Unless the program is provided solely through distance education, if New Image College receives a notice of withdrawal from a student:

 - more than seven days after the effective contract date and